 Verify actual UPS usage

 Before upgrading a UPS, administrators should first determine if they are really out of capacity.
 Check the loads for phase balance.
 Unless all three power phases are reading close to the same power draws, there is still unused UPS capacity, even if the UPS says it is at 98%.
 An administrator would need to re-plug loads, and potentially add some branch circuits,but it will still be easier and cheaper than purchasing a new UPS.
 Putting “smart” power strips in cabinets could help as well.
 These sophisticated power strips (unfortunately called power distribution units [PDUs] by many people, which confuses them with the large, true PDUs we have known for decades) have local power draw displays, as well as remote power readouts via the network.
 This makes it much easier to find and correct phase imbalances.

 In short, don’t just add UPS or air conditioning capacity without knowing what’s really needed.
 And be suspicious of legacy solutions proposed for modern problems.
 You shouldn’t open a paint can with a steak knife.
 There’s a tool for every job, as well as a right and wrong way to use it.

-About the author: Robert McFarlane is a principal in charge of data center design for the international consulting firm Shen Milsom &Wilke LLC.
+Robert McFarlane is a principal in charge of data center design for the international consulting firm Shen Milsom &Wilke LLC.
 McFarlane has spent more than 35 years in communications consulting, has experience in every segment of the data center industry and was a pioneer in developing the field of building cable design.
 McFarlane also teaches the data center facilities course in the Marist College Institute for Data Center Professional program, is a data center power and cooling expert, is widely published, speaks at many industry seminars and is a corresponding member of ASHRAE TC9.9 which publishes a wide range of industry guidelines.